JohnPalmgren/JohnPalmgren/README.md

 ## What I'm up to

-🎓 Web Development bootcamp with Bath Spa University
+🎓 Web Development bootcamp with Bath Spa University <br>
-⚛ Continuing to learn more and build things with React ✍ Regularly write blogs and tutorials [here](https://johnpalmgren.hashnode.dev/)
+⚛ Continuing to learn more and build things with React <br>
+✍ Regularly write blogs and tutorials [here](https://johnpalmgren.hashnode.dev/) <br>

 ## Skills